Pullusb/snippetsLibrary/README.md

 **Insert new** : Place the snippet in a new text (named after the snippet)

 **Reload** : Load/Reload the list of snippet's from library.
 It load only '.txt' or '.py' files
+Shift + click on Reload clear the list off the blend file (save space when your done)

 <!-- **Search** : Searching in content and title of the library (This will reload filtering only matching element).
 Hit the Reload button to get back to full list.
 if you have some text selected in the editor the searchfield will be pre-filled with it (if selection is not multiline). -->

 **Arrows up/down** : Just change current snippet.

 **Add** : Create a new snippet in library from current text selection (pop up a windows).
 Snippets are saved as standalone '.py' file in the library folder.
 Once saved you can open the library (click the icon folder) and arrange your newly created snippets into a suiting category folder (creating folder and subfolder is OK).
 Thus it's not necessary, the containing folder name will be important if you use the `conversion` feature (see below).
 <!-- at the moment of save the snippet format can be changed from .txt (default) to .py format.
 The default format can be changed in the addon preference.
 It's completely up to you.
 Preferably use '.py' when the code can run as a standalone script Thought it's not mandatory, it is better to add a prefix (e.g: `obj_`) to the name.
 Try to keep it a very short word that represent a related category, think of it as a tag.